ChrisH2727/Milestone-3/TEST.md

 - **HTML Validation Report**

-    With the inclusion of the Jinja templating engine, it is not possible to paste html code into the validator.
+    With the inclusion of the Jinja templating engine, it is not possible to paste html code into the validator from the source file.
 Instead the application is run and the browser tools used to expose the html source code.
 This is then pasted into the validator.

     |HTML Page |Errors |Warnings |
     |---|---|---|